SachinPawaskarUNO/mav-openag-foodcomputer2.0/FoodComputerSetUp.md

 > rostopic list

+If you would want to check the output of your topics on your Terminal screen, type in the command:

+> rostopic echo <name of the topic that you want to see output>

 Please note, We need to run the following commands everytime we need to start the containers.

 > docker-compose up-d